nibtr/raycasting/README.md

-# raycasting-demo
+# raycasting

-A simple raycasting with light source and walls implemented using JS canvas APIs.
+A simple raycasting with a light source and walls implemented using JS canvas APIs.
 This is a proof of concept for future Wolfenstein-style graphics ideas.

 ![Screen Recording 2024-09-14 at 12 31 58 PM](https://github.com/user-attachments/assets/07ca1fde-037d-42ef-a57c-472a731d1a79)